Girl Code @Stanford

 - A tour of Prof. Allison Okamura's CHARM lab and demos of cutting-edge 3D input devices.

 Girl Code is held in the Gates Computer Science Building on Stanford University Campus.
 The instructor, Keith Schwarz, is a senior lecturer in the Computer Science Department.
-He's won numerous university teaching awards and is the faculty advisor for a number of on-campus student groups, including Women in Computer Science and CS + Social Good.
+He's won numerous university teaching awards and is the faculty advisor for a number of on-campus student groups, including Women in Computer Science.
 The program runs on weekdays from 9AM - 5PM.
 We'll provide breakfast, lunch, and snacks (again, free of charge).